 Total Knee Replacements (TKR) and Physiotherapy

 Knee replacement surgery can be performed using a variety of techniques, including standard and mini-incisions.
-In addition, your new knee may be implanted with or without bone cement.
-Postoperative instructions will depend on your surgeon and the type of technique performed.
+In addition, your new knee may or may not have a bone cement.
+Postoperative instructions will depend on your surgeon and the type of technique done.

 Initially ice may be used to help reduce the pain and swelling.
 Ice makes the blood vessels become more narrow, called vasoconstriction, which helps control inflammation.
 Elastic stockings may also help to prevent vein problems in the lower leg.
 Foot cradles or soft heel cups may also be used to prevent sores from developing on the heels.

-While in the hospital, your knee may also be placed in a machine that allows continuous passive movement of bending and straightening of your knee.
+While in the hospital, your knee may also be place in a machine that allows continuous passive movement of bending and straightening of your knee.

 Your therapist will discuss the knee precautions for you to follow after surgery which include :

 - Do not twist your knee.